Rice of Many Colors – Let’s Make Forbidden Rice Salad

 Start With Cooked Rice

 Cooked rice is tossed with kale, carrots, cabbage, avocado, and tossed with a tangy lime juice and sesame oil dressing that is further enlivened with soy sauce and garlic-infused oil.

 The original recipe used olive oil and minced garlic, so the use of Garlic-Infused Oil was our largest tweak to make this low FODMAP.
 I have also reduced the serving size and amount of avocado.

 A little tofu, shrimp or chicken on the side and this is hearty enough for dinner.
 Packs well for lunch, too.

 FODMAPs & This Recipe

 Cooked rice (brown and white) is low FODMAP in amounts of 1 cup (185 g), which is about ⅓ cup (65 g) raw.
 Black rice, as mentioned above, has not been tested.
 We have made the salad with brown rice very successfully.

 The type of kale called for is low FODMAP in amounts of 1 cup, chopped (137g).

-Cabbage can be problematic for some with IBS, but red and green cabbage is low FODMAP at 1 cup (90 g).
+Cabbage can be problematic for some with IBS, but red and green cabbage is low FODMAP in fairly generous amounts of ¾ cup (75 g).

 Carrots have no detectable FODMAPs!